sagrawalx/sagrawalx.github.io/teaching/fa20-b4_ma340/index.md

 Notes:

 * Problems 3 and 4 require you to know something about groups.
-These are probably(?) the only problems in the book that require knowing something about groups.
+These are probably(?) the only problems in the book that require this.

 ## 1.2: Affine varieties